technabors/cornerstone-2/README.md

 With that in mind, this project contains a documentation website that offers detail about the practices that should be followed, as well as the source code for a CSS framework that can be easily included in any web-based project.

-It should be noted that Cornerstone is not meant to be a one-stop shop for creating control panels or highly interactive web projects (try [Canon](http://canon.rackspace.com/) for that).
+It should be noted that Cornerstone is not meant to be a one-stop shop for creating control panels or highly interactive web projects.
 Instead, it's meant to serve as a foundation, helping to enforce best practices and encourage consistency.

 ## Getting started